vpavkin/dtc/README.md

 import dtc.instances.jsDate._
 ```

 Javascript date has a very limited API which doesn't allow to handle time zones in a proper way.
-So there's no `Zoned` instance for it.
+So there's no `Zoned` and no `Capture` instance for it.

 If you need a `Zoned` instance for your ScalaJS code, take a look at moment submodule, which is following next.